 Because they're such picky eaters, we sometimes think cats know what’s best for them when it's time to eat.
-But the fact they'll walk away from a piece of bad meat doesn't mean they'll bypass an open can of tuna.
+But the fact that they'll walk away from a piece of bad meat doesn't mean they'll bypass an open can of tuna.
 And that can of tuna can be just as dangerous.
 In fact, you may be surprised to learn some of the common foods your cats should never eat.

 Cats can be addicted to tuna, whether it's packed for cats or for humans.
 Some tuna now and then probably won't hurt.
 But a steady diet of tuna prepared for humans can lead to malnutrition because it won't have all the nutrients a cat needs.
 And, too much tuna can cause mercury poisoning.
 Remember the saying, "Honest as a cat when the meat's out of reach."
 Your cat will see an open can of tuna next to the sink as a dinner invitation.